Doctors Note Logo

 Persistent Fever?
 Why Typhoid Fever Is Severe & Medically Approved Steps

-Persistent fever, especially after travel or exposure to unsafe food or water, can be typhoid fever, a serious systemic bacterial infection that can lead to intestinal bleeding or perforation, sepsis, and dehydration without timely treatment.
+Persistent fever after travel or exposure to unsafe food or water may indicate typhoid fever, a serious bacterial infection that can cause intestinal bleeding, perforation, sepsis, and severe dehydration if left untreated.

 answer background